Here’s Why the Meyer Lemon is the Best Selling Patio Citrus Tree:

 A Great Tasting Lemon.
 Meyers are naturally sweeter than standard lemons.
 My children make healthy, nutritious Meyer Lemonade with just lemons and water… no processed sugar or artificial sweeteners.

 Amazing Citrus Blossoms Fill Your Home or Yard with a Fresh, Delightful Scent.
 The fragrance is almost like a jasmine/citrus blend.
 It’s one of the best smelling plants I know of.
-These blooms self-pollinate to produce fruit.
+These blooms self-pollinate, so you can produce fruit with just one tree.
+However, a tree will produce even more with a second one to cross-pollinate with.

 This is a FUN Tree.
 It’s almost always doing something.
 Either it’s fruiting or blooming.
 When friends come over, they will want to see what’s new with your Meyer Lemon… it’s almost like having a pet.

 Trouble-Free Citrus Tree.
 Highly adaptable and forgiving… just give it a little organic fertilizer and water occasionally.
-Long lived and capable of producing fruit for over 30 years.
-If you bring it indoors, try to place it within 6 feet of a sunny window.
+Long lived and capable of producing thousands of dollars of fruit over a 30 year period.
+If you bring it indoors, try to place it within 4 feet of a sunny window.
+Meyer Lemons love growing in containers.
+The size of your pot will determine the size of your tree.